OpenMDAO/OpenMDAO/openmdao/docs/features/model_visualization/meta_model_basics.rst

 .. _meta_model_basics:

 *************************
-Meta Model Visualization
+Metamodel Visualization
 *************************

 When evaluating surrogate models, it can be helpful to determine training data fit graphically.
 OpenMDAO has created a package to visualize the training data and surrogate models generated from it.
 This page explains how to use the `meta_model_viewer.py` package from the command line.

-The meta model viewer allows a user the ability of reducing a high dimentional input space down to three dimensions to enable the user so as to determine the fit of a surrogate model to the given training data.
+The metamodel viewer allows a user the ability of reducing a high dimentional input space down to three dimensions to enable the user to determine the fit of a surrogate model to the given training data.

 .. embed-code::